Guide - The Best of Park City

 Outdoor Access

 The Wasatch Front provides additional hiking and skiing access beyond Park City's offerings.
+Some popular hiking/walking trails include the City Creek to Dry Creek Trail, Ensign Peak, and Millcreek Canyon.
 Big Cottonwood Canyon and Little Cottonwood Canyon host additional ski resorts and summer trailheads.

 Create Your Free Park City Guide →